ComposableFi/composable/code/xcvm/SPEC.md

 ## 1.1.
 Document Structure

-* XVCM is a DTCC-like protocol for blockchains.
+* XCVM is a DTCC-like protocol for blockchains.

     - Section 2.1. describes on-chain versioning.